ralvescosta/the_kubernetes_book/README.md

         - When our K8s is running at a public could, the control planning will contain this service helping the integration with the cloud services.

   - **Worker Nodes**:

+    Where user applications run.
+They do three things

+      1. Watch the API server for new work assignments
+      2. Execute work assignments
+      3. Report back to the control plane

+    The major components of a worker node are:

+      - **Kubelet**:

+        - The main K8S agent and runs every worker node.
+        - Execute the control plane tasks and report the results

+      - **Container runtime**:

+      - **Kube-proxy**:

+        - Responsible for local cluster networking.
+  - **Kubernetes DNS**:

+    - Internal DNS service based on CoreDNS

+  - **Packaging apps for Kubernetes**:

+    1. Packaged as a container
+    2. Wrapped in a Pod
+    3. Deployed via a declarative manifest file